SamAndTheSun/greatbrowser/README.md

 # greatbrowser
 A selenium implementation in python for Stanford's GREAT browser, allowing for quick and easy genetic analysis.

-This implementation is available as a module
+This implementation is available as a module:

 ```
 pip install greatbrowser